 Are There Any Prerequisites to Taking the Series 6 and 63 Exams?

-On October 1, 2018, FINRA will change the pre-requisites a candidate must meet to take any of the Series exams.
+On October 1, 2018, FINRA will change the co-requisite or pre-requisite a candidate must meet to take any of the Series exams.
 A new exam called the Security Industry Essentials (SIE) exam will be implemented, which will eliminate the duplication of content in all of the Series exams.
-The SIE will be required before you can take the qualifying exams to become a licensed securities professional.
+The SIE could be required before you can take the qualifying exams to become a licensed securities professional.

 The SIE will be an exam open to anyone over the age of 18 who wants to enter the securities or insurance sales industries.
 It is anticipated that most agencies that require the sale of life insurance or other securities will expect a new hire to already have an SIE certificate.
 Since it is an open exam, it can be taken, at any of the qualifying FINRA testing facilities, without FINRA sponsorship.

-To take your Series 6 and Series 63 exams, you must first pass the SIE exam and be sponsored by an accredited securities or insurance sales organization.
-The SIE exam will allow the Series 6 exam to focus more on securities specific questions instead of background material, but the SIE will have no effect on the content found in the Series 63 exam.
+To take your Series 6 exam, you may finish the SIE exam first and be sponsored by an accredited securities or insurance sales organization.
+The SIE exam will allow the Series 6 exam to focus more on securities-specific questions instead of background material, but the SIE will have no effect on the content found in the Series 63 exam.